DIY Digital Marketing Education: Where to Start

 Some sites you’ll want to put on your reading list are:

-- Google Webmaster Central Blog: This blog has official news from Google on crawling and indexing sites.
+• Google Search Central Blog: This blog has official news from Google on crawling and indexing sites.

-- Search Engine Roundtable: Reports on some of the most interesting threads happening in search engine marketing forums.
+• Search Engine Roundtable: Barry Schwartz reports on some of the most interesting threads happening in search engine marketing forums, as well as a wide range of news throughout the search industry.

-- Search Engine Land: News and in-depth coverage about search marketing industry developments.
+• Search Engine Land: News and in-depth coverage of search marketing industry developments.

-Those are just the tip of the ice berg.
-If you take a look the right of this post in our SEO & SEM blogroll column —–>, you’ll see a wealth of resources from some of the industry’s most active contributors who tackle the issues and changes we face daily.
+Those are just the tip of the iceberg.
+If you take a look to the right of this post in our SEO & SEM blogroll column —–>, you’ll see a wealth of resources from some of the industry’s most active contributors who tackle the issues and changes we face daily.

-A note on Twitter: Most online marketers have a Twitter account.
-If you want to tap into real-time expertise, join the conversation on Twitter.
+A note on X.com: Most online marketers have an X.com account.
+If you want to tap into real-time expertise, join the conversation on X.com.
 If you don’t have an account already, make one.
 Start aligning yourself with online marketers who you can engage in conversations with, exchange information and start discovering new resources.

 Attend Digital Marketing Conferences